layer3switch/metrilyx-2.0/README.md

 - Issue the following command to install the application:

 	[< /path/to/downloaded/app >]$ ./install.sh app

-Assuming all required packages are installed, the script will install the required python modules, apache configs depending on your distribution and prompt you to edit the configuration file.
+- Assuming all required OS packages are present, the script will install the required python modules, apache configs (based on distribution) and prompt you to edit the configuration file.

-After you have completed editing the configuration file restart Apache.
+- After you have completed editing the configuration file restart Apache.

 ### Configuration
 The default installation directory is /opt/metrilyx (i.e %{metrilyx_home}).